SS Chicora: Construction and design

 Chicora, a wooden-hulled, screw-propelled, passenger-cargo ship, was built in 1892 by the Detroit Drydock Company of Detroit, Michigan, for the Graham & Morton Transportation Company.
 Designed by Frank Kirby, her cost was $150,000.
 Chicora was launched from the builder's Orleans Street yard at about 3 pm, 26 June 1892, and completed in July; her yard number was 111.

 Chicora was approximately 200 ft in length—217 ft overall—with a beam of 35 ft—40 ft over the guards—and moulded depth of 15 ft.
 She had a tonnage of 1,123 gross tons, or 900 tons burden.
 Chicora was licensed to carry 1,500 passengers as a summer excursion boat, with passenger accommodations which included 56 staterooms, sleeping quarters for 200, a large smoking room and "spacious" social hall.
 Her passenger cabins, grand staircase and gangways were all finished in mahogany, and an electric plant provided power for the ship's 250 lights.
 For freight service in the winter off-season, Chicora was built "especially stout" and had 6 in outer planking and three waterproof compartments.

 Chicora was powered by a 2,500 hp, triple-expansion steam engine with cylinders of 20, 33 and 54 in and 42 in stroke, driving a single screw propeller, while steam was provided by two steel forced-draft Scotch boilers with a working pressure of 165 pounds.
 The ship had a speed of approximately 15.5 kn—a fast speed for the time.

 When newly built, Chicora was described as a "masterpiece", with "lines ... as symmetrical and beautiful as any yacht".
-She was considered to be the premier ship of the Graham and Morton Line, and one of the finest vessels on Lake Michigan—the "Queen Mary" of the lake.
+She was considered to be the flagship of the Graham and Morton Line, and one of the finest vessels on Lake Michigan—the "Queen Mary" of the lake.